api-platform/docs/core/jwt.md

 Finally, mark your scenarios with the `@login` annotation to automatically add a valid `Authorization` header, and with `@logout` to be sure to destroy the token after this scenario.

-## Authenticate a Firebase user
+## Authenticate a Firebase User

-If you users login on [Firebase](https://firebase.google.com/) you can still validate the JWT in your application and thus authenticate the user.
+If your users login on [Firebase](https://firebase.google.com/) you can still validate the JWT in your application and thus authenticate the user.
 You can find a sample application with all set up info here: [hpatoio/api-platform-jwt-firebase](https://github.com/hpatoio/api-platform-jwt-firebase)